stgm/scientific-programming-1/90 Python/20 Basics/05 Programs.md

 # Basic Elements

 A **program** is a sequence of instructions that specify how a manipulation should occur.
-Such a manipulation can be mathematical in nature, loke solving a set of equations, or finding the roots of a polynomial.
+Such a manipulation can be mathematical in nature, like solving a set of equations, or finding the roots of a polynomial.
 But it can also be a symbolic manipulation, such as finding and replacing text in a document.

 Though the specifics can differ, there is only a limited number of **instructions** present in each programming language: